European route E40

 European route E40 (E40) is a European route connecting Calais in France with Ridder in Kazakhstan near the border with Russia and China.
-8641 km long, is the longest route in the International E-road network.
+8641 km long, it is the longest route in the International E-road network.
 A different route, connecting Calais and Ridder, is about 2000 km shorter, mostly using the E30 via Berlin, Moscow, and Omsk.
 The E40 differs from that route in order to provide additional direct east–west access to Uzbekistan, Turkmenistan, and Kyrgyzstan, with a combined population base approaching 50 million people as of 2021.

-From Dresden to Kyiv forms part of Pan-European Corridor III.
+From Dresden to Kyiv, it forms part of Pan-European Corridor III.

 Since 2014, parts of the road in eastern Ukraine have been under the control of the separatist Donetsk People's Republic and Luhansk People's Republic.
 During the Russian invasion of Ukraine, Russia took direct control of the areas in Donbas.